clintmadeit/Clint-Tools/src/linux/rpi4.md

 # Raspberry Pi4
-Stargate UI runs adequately on an rpi4, with some necessary tweaks.
+Clint Tools UI runs adequately on an rpi4, with some necessary tweaks.
 The engine is very optimized and runs adequately without tweaks, but the UI will lag unless additional optimizations are made to the operating system.

 ## Operating System

-We strongly recommend Manjaro (we use KDE, other desktops may work), aarch64 for Raspberry Pi 4.
+We strongly recommend Manjaro (we use KDE, other desktops may work), arch64 for Raspberry Pi 4.
 You can use the official `Raspberry Pi Imager` utility to download and install to a micro-SD card.
 Be sure to use `gparted` or similar to increase the size of the partition after imaging to use the entire micro-SD